pwittchen/interview-questions/java-developer.md

 - Describe REST.
   - What request methods can you use for getting/inserting/updating/deleting data?
   - What is common protocol for REST
-  - how good RESTful end-point should look like?
+  - How good RESTful end-point should look like?
+  - What are principles of designing good RESTful API?

 **Others**
   - What operating system do you prefer and why?